xzxzxc/youtube-music-bot/README.md

   public const long BotUserAccessHash = 0;
 }
 ```
- - Authenticate your test user in yor test telegram app.
+ - Authenticate your test user in your test telegram app.
 For this run:
 ```
 dotnet run --project tests\Console.IntegrationTests
 ```